 - Are you in the mood for pizza or pasta?
 Limit the cuisines to “Italian.”

 - Are you vegetarian?
 There’s a filter for various dietary preferences.

 - Are you on a budget?
 You can set your preferred minimum purchase value and maximum delivery cost.
 You can also check whether any discounts are offered.

 The service offers a huge range of payment options, from credit card or Paypal online to cash at the door.

 Gorillas, founded in May 2020, revolutionized grocery delivery in Germany.
 Eschewing the traditional grocery retail model, they have built many small grocery warehouses each equipped with a small fleet of e‑bikes.
-They shot to success thanks to their meeting their promise to deliver in 10 minutes.
+They shot to success thanks to their fast deliveries.
 Of course, the service is only available within the centers of major metropolitan centers so far, but they have expanded rapidly across Europe and even beyond.
 Fortunately, many parts of Stuttgart are covered.

 Gorillas prides itself on offering direct full-time and part-time employment, unlike so many other delivery services operating in the gig economy.
 They are also committed to offering a variety of local, sustainable, and fair trade products.

 How It Works